 How do you store Czech Christmas cookies?

-Since these cookies are a bit sticky, they’re stored best between sheets of waxed paper in an airtight container in a cool place.
-Or, they can be frozen for up to one month.
-No matter whether you freeze them or not, it’s most important to store them out of sight so they don’t get gobbled up before Christmas!
+Since the cookies are a bit sticky, they’re stored best between sheets of waxed paper in an airtight container in a cool place.
+Or, they can be frozen for up to 1 month.
+Whether you freeze them or not, it’s most important to store them out of sight so they don’t get gobbled up before Christmas!

 How can you make these Czech Christmas cookies your own?